-Opening Spaces is a vital capital project focused on enriching the Rothko Chapel experience by preserving the Chapel as a unique public art site and spiritual space, and featuring a new north campus and expanded green spaces.
+Opening Spaces is a vital capital project focused on enriching the Rothko Chapel experience by preserving the Chapel as a unique sacred art site and spiritual place, and featuring a new north campus and expanded green spaces.

-The master plan re-envisions the Chapel's campus and facilities through the following elements:
+The resulting master plan re-envisions the Chapel's campus and facilities through the following elements:

-The skylight, lighting design and entryway of the Chapel will be reconfigured, allowing for a more profound and better illuminated interaction with both art and space.
-The vestibule will be returned to an open configuration providing a seamless transition between the entrance and sanctuary.
-Critical preservation initiatives and upgrades will help to ensure that Mark Rothko's extraordinary paintings and their environment are preserved and experienced as they were intended by Mark Rothko and John and Dominique de Menil.
+The skylight, lighting design and entryway of the Chapel has been transformed allowing for a more profound and better illuminated interaction with both art and space.
+Generously underwritten by Lynn Wyatt, the lighting transformation of the Chapel sanctuary with the new engineered skylight and supplemental lighting array was designed by George Sexton Associates.
+Through support by Matt Mullenweg, the Chapel's entry vestibule has been returned to an open configuration providing a seamless transition between the entrance and sanctuary.
+Critical preservation initiatives and upgrades undertaken as part of the restoration ensure that Mark Rothko's extraordinary paintings and their environment are preserved and experienced as they were intended by Mark Rothko and John and Dominique de Menil.
 The restored Rothko Chapel building will enhance the visitor's engagement with the artwork and the sense of sanctuary that facilitates community connection and dialogue.

-Envisioned as the gateway to the expanded campus, the new Visitor Welcome House will embody a core value of the Chapel's founding vision—hospitality—for those seeking further engagement with the Chapel's mission, history, and programming.
-Relocation of visitor services from the Chapel vestibule to this new welcome house will reinforce the spiritual and meditative aspects of the Chapel, heightening the visitor experience.
-The Visitor Welcome House will feature didactic and historical displays, an expanded gift shop and bookstore, and will serve as a gathering point for groups and guided tours.
+Envisioned as the gateway to the expanded campus, the new Suzanne Deal Booth Welcome House embodies a core value of the Chapel's founding vision—hospitality—for those seeking further engagement with the Chapel's mission, history, and programming.
+Relocation of visitor services from the Chapel vestibule to this new facility reinforces the spiritual and meditative aspects of the Chapel, heightening the visitor experience.
+The Suzanne Deal Booth Welcome House features didactic and historical displays, an expanded gift shop and bookstore, luggage lockers and restroom facilities and serves as a gathering point for groups and guided tours.

-Relocating the Chapel's mechanical and control systems from below-ground to a second-story energy facility with a backup chiller and generator will help to ensure environmental stability for the Chapel through weather emergencies.
-Landscape and drainage improvements will also work to safeguard the campus.
+First on the list of infrastructure enhancements was relocating the Chapel's mechanical and control systems from below-ground to a second-story energy facility with a backup chiller and generator to ensure environmental stability for the Chapel through weather emergencies.
+Additional landscape and drainage improvements also work to safeguard the campus against extreme weather events.

-This major new facility will accomodate an enriched range of public programs, receptions, special events, private and community services, and presentations including symposia and workshops.
+Seen here in the center, this major new facility will accommodate an enriched range of public programs, receptions, special events, private and community services, and presentations including symposia and workshops.
 The center will serve the Chapel's growing audiences, allow for more programming flexibility and scope, and provide space for new partnerships and expanded community outreach.

-New offices, conference and meeting rooms, library and archives space, will support operations and research.
+Seen here on the right, this new facility will include new offices, conference and meeting rooms, library and archives space, to support Chapel operations and research.

 A renovated bungalow will host Chapel speakers and special guests, as well as scholars-in-residence.